arsho/COVID-19/README.md

 - World map of active cases and top countries chart with most active cases.
 - World map of recovered cases and top countries chart with most recovered cases.
 - View details of a specific country.
+    - Summary information of the country.
+    - Line charts for total confirmed cases, total death cases, total recovered cases of the searched country.
+    - Bar charts for daily confirmed cases, daily death cases, daily recovered cases of the searched country.

 ## Dependencies